ericabrisigotti/ECG_heartbeat_classification_with_ML_LCP-B/README.md

 m) the positive and negative integral of the T peak

-After we construct a feature matrix that we further use for ML.
+Such features are all relative to the heartbeat and converted from indexes to seconds when appropriate.
+We collected them in a matrix that is used as the input of out ML algorithm.

 ### 5) Machine learning part

 We select the most popular (> 1%)  classes in the Physionet dataset.
-These end up consisting of the normal heartbeats (labelled as N) and heartbeats with one of three anomalies: atrial premature contraction (A), right bundle branch block beat (R), premature ventricular contraction (V).
-All other we merge into one ‘other’ class.
+These end up consisting of normal heartbeats (labeled as N) and heartbeats with one of three anomalies: atrial premature contraction (A), right bundle branch block beat (R), and premature ventricular contraction (V).
+All others we merge into one ‘other’ class.
-We then implement a XGBoost multi classification model, pre-train it and save.
+We then implement an XGBoost multi-classification model, which was pre-trained with the parameters obtained from GridSearch pre-train saved.

-The balanced accuracy appeared to be around 98%.
+The balanced accuracy is estimated to be around 98%.
 Furthermore, our model has a low false positive (meaning that normal heartbeats are classified as abnormal) rate: 0.3%, which is crucial for the proposed goal of the project.

 ### 6) Test on Mortara dataset

-Finally, we test our algorithm on Mortara datasets and visualize the result of classification along with initial signal for doctor’s check.
+Finally, we test our algorithm on Mortara datasets and visualize the result of classification along with the signal for the doctor’s check.